 If you tolerate a few members of the general public to cross your land for twenty years, you may have opened the door to the entire general public crossing your land.
 The legal theory is called a “public easement.”
 A desire to access lakes and public recreational land are ripe situations for the creation of these types of rights.

-This theory is distinct from highways created by prescription, which require evidence of use prior to January 1, 1948.
+This theory is distinct from highways created by prescription.
+These require evidence of use prior to January 1, 1948.
 Some clarification may be needed to distinguish between a prescriptive “highway” and a prescriptive – what?
 Parking area?
 Path?
 The difference is important because it affects the amount and type of use that may continue.
 While refinement of the meaning of public easements may be required, the theory, at least, exists quite clearly.

 Paul J. Alfano, Esq.